VirtusLab/git-machete-intellij-plugin/docs/slide-in-use-cases.md

 # Overview through Slide In use cases

-It turned out that the sliding-in feature is more complex than it had appeared in the first place.
 This document is an overview through the use cases.
 It should help to implement and understand the feature.